-Fresh fruit chutneys are traditionally part of an ayurvedic meal because they not only add delicious taste but they help add nutrition and improve the digestion.
+Fresh fruit chutneys make a delicious part of a balanced Ayurvedic meal.
+Not only do they add delicious flavor, but they also supply key nutrients and improve digestion.
 Fruit is highly praised in modern nutrition as well for its vitamin and mineral content, especially vitamins C and A, which makes them natural antioxidants that help protect the body from free radical damage.

-There are two major types of fruit chutneys—fruit that has been cooked with spices, or fresh fruit that has been mixed in a blender with spices.
-Whether the chutney is cooked or fresh, it helps to stimulate agni and supports digestion.
+There are two major types of fruit chutneys—fruit that has been cooked with spices, such as Cooked Apple Chutney and Baked Pear Chutney, or fresh fruit that has been mixed together raw with spices, such as Pomegranate Chutney.

 Whether the fruit chutney recipes are cooked or fresh, it helps to stimulate agni (digestive fire).
 Most fruits can be used for making chutneys, including various berries and stoned fruits as well as dried fruits such as dates and raisins.
 However, melons are generally not used in traditional chutneys.

 Only a teaspoon or two of chutney is needed to enhance a meal.
 Chutneys can be served in a small bowl or directly on the plate with other foods.
 They can also be used for dipping with flatbreads or appetizers.
 Cooked chutneys can be made and stored in the refrigerator for several weeks if preserved properly.

 Chutneys are a simple way to add flavor, nutrition, and balance to Ayurvedic meals.
 Prepared in advance, they add delicious flair to any meal at a moment's notice.
 For more Ayurvedic recipe ideas, head to the recipe blog.